peepsquest/tutorials/src/index.md

 <div id="text-logo">PeepsQuest</div>

-# PeepsQuest Dev
+# PeepsQuest

-We're ambitiously building an innovative social platform for the creative gamer in all of us.
+PeepsQuest is an immersive social platform for the __creative gamer__ in all of us.

 ## Tutorials

-We are converting [pixi.js](https://github.com/GoodBoyDigital/pixi.js) examples into tutorials and then we'll add some around isometric tile maps, collision ...
+This project contains guides and tutorials we write as we build, code and learn for PeepsQuest.
+We are an open source shop team of two in love with node.js, pixi.js, coffeescript, web rtc, websockets and anything web.

+We're pretty good at web development and getting there with game development.